BytingBitz/pyscrapify/readme.md

             pass
     ```

-2. Implement all methods and define all values for each of the Validators, Parsers, and Navigators classes.
+2. **Develop Scraper Functionality**: Implement all methods and define all values for each of the Validators, Parsers, and Navigators classes.
 It is recommended to regularly test the scraper as you make progress, this can also assist in figuring out what should be implemented next.

 Access an example implementation here: [Seek.py](https://github.com/Jamal135/pyscrapify/blob/main/scrapers/Seek.py).